KM-1/amazigh-alphabet-search-view/README.md

 ### Example of use cases
 - Amazigh Dictionnary
-- Contact list  in Amazigh script
+- Contact list  with Amazigh script
 - Any App with data list that can be ordered according to the Amazigh alphabet
 - ...